 With over 90 million SIM cards in the market and credible estimates stating that Thais spend on average 5.7 hours per day on smartphones, it may come to no surprise that the country ranked number 30 in the worldwide video gaming market in 2016.

-DIMOCO’s connectivity to the major mobile network operators AIS, DTAC and TrueMove delivers an array of opportunities, especially for merchants new to the region, as Thailand is often a typically lead market for other Asian countries.
+DIMOCO’s connectivity to the major mobile network operators AIS, DTAC and TrueMove deliver an array of opportunities, especially for merchants new to the region, as Thailand is often a typical lead market for other Asian countries.